Jojen6/hyperlane-deploy/README.md

 ## Deploying Hyperlane

-See below for instructions on using the scripts in this repo to deploy a Hyperlane core instance.
-For more details see the [deploy documentation](https://docs.hyperlane.xyz/docs/deploy/deploy-hyperlane).
+Below are instructions on using the scripts in this repo to deploy a Hyperlane core instance.
+For more details, see the [deploy documentation](https://docs.hyperlane.xyz/docs/deploy/deploy-hyperlane).

 ### Deploying core contracts

-If you're deploying to a new chain, ensure there is a corresponding entry `config/chains.ts`, `config/multisig_ism.ts`, and `config/start_blocks.ts`.
+If you're deploying to a new chain, ensure a corresponding entry `config/chains.ts`, `config/multisig_ism.ts`, and `config/start_blocks.ts`.

-This script is used to deploy the following core Hyperlane contracts to a new chain.
+This script deploys the following core Hyperlane contracts to a new chain.
 The Hyperlane protocol expects exactly one instance of these contracts on every supported chain.

 - `Mailbox`: for sending and receiving messages
 - `ValidatorAnnounce`: for registering validators